 Domaine du Grand Tinel produces 3 red wines and one white Chateauneuf du Pape.

 Domaine du Grand Tinel Tradition – 83% Grenache, 12% Syrah, 2% Mourvedre, 2% Counoise and various other allowable Rhone grape varietals.
-The wine is aged for 12 to 16 months in old foudres.
+The terroir is a mix of rocks, and sand.
+The wine is aged for 12 to 16 months in a combination of old foudres, demi-muids and tank.
 The production is close to 11,500 cases per year.

-Domaine du Grand Tinel also make a white wine from a blend of 60% Grenache blanc, 20% Clairette and 20% Bourboulenc.
+Domaine du Grand Tinel Blanc is made from blending 60% Grenache blanc, 20% Clairette and 20% Bourboulenc.
 The wine is aged in steel vats with a small portion aging in new, French oak barrels.
 The production is close to 1,000 cases per vintage.

-Serving and Decanting Domaine Grand du Tinel with Wine, Food Pairing Tips
+Serving Domaine Grand du Tinel with Wine, Food Pairing Tips

 The white wine of Domaine Grand du Tinel is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.